naliferov/varcraft/README.md

 # varcraft
 🧙‍♂️ Javascript sandbox

-Edit objects with javascript and run it.
+Edit objects contain javascript code and execute it in sandbox.